aderholdst/simple-ionic-chess/README.md

 simple-ionic-chess
 ==================

-Tried a simple multiplayer mobile chess game using ionic and integrating pusher and auth0.
+Tried a multiplayer mobile chess game using ionic and integrating firebase and auth0.
 Based on the chess engine [chess.js](https://github.com/jhlywa/chess.js) and a rendering engine suited for mobile [chessboard-js](https://github.com/caustique/chessboard-js)